atelechev/astrocadre/README.md

         "fontWeight": "string",
         "color": "string"
       },
-      // labels for standard names, see constellation.names for details "standard": {
+      // labels for the standard names, see constellation.names for details "standard": {
         "fontSize": "string",
         "fontFamily": "string",